davidmoreno/rtpmidid/docs/RFC6295_notes.md

 | T      | 22 / 6 | Chapter T. After Touch.                                                  |
 | A      | 23 / 7 | Chapter A. Poly Aftertouch.                                              |

-I think S bit is to allow have a faster implementation fo rthe single case of only one packet lost.
+I think S bit is to allow have a faster implementation fo the single case of only one packet lost.

 ## Chapter P